PycWB/pycwb/docs/source/glossary.rst

       **Coherent Wave Burst** — the core algorithm that pycWB implements.
 Uses wavelet transforms and network coherence to detect unmodeled bursts.

+   cWB-2G
+      The standard second-generation coherent WaveBurst pipeline used for many LVK burst analyses and public GWTC waveform reconstructions.

+   cWB-XP
+      A separate cWB branch described in the legacy public pages.
+It keeps the ROOT/C++ framework but uses a WaveScan-style multi-resolution transform and a cross-power statistic rather than being part of pycWB.

+   CBC-PE
+      Compact-binary-coalescence parameter estimation.
+In public GWTC
+      comparisons, cWB burst reconstructions are often compared with waveform-model-based CBC parameter-estimation results.

+   CED
+      **Coherent Event Display** — a cWB event report page with plots, reconstructed waveforms, sky information, and diagnostic views for a candidate or public event.

    cc
       **Network correlation** — normalized cross-correlation between detectors measuring how well data matches the expected signal model.